Will Ford's Mustang Mach-E roll over Tesla?

 At the very least, the carmaker is facing fresh competition.

-Ford on Thursday announced presales for its Mustang Mach-E electric SUV, with a range of 330 miles, will begin on Nov.
-17. The iconic American automaker plans to launch a line of 40 electric vehicles by 2022.
+Ford on Thursday announced presales for its Mustang Mach-E electric SUV, with a range of 300 miles, will begin on Nov.
+17. The iconic American automaker plans to launch a line of 40 electrified vehicles by 2022.

 |Ticker